az-digital/az_quickstart/CONTRIBUTING.md

     Studio Code]( https://code.visualstudio.com/docs/remote/containers#_attached-container-config-reference)
     or see [instructions below](#user-content-visual-studio-code-integration).

-## Submitting a bug/issue/feature request
+## Creating Issues and Pull Requests

 [Create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the associated repository to a request a change.
 That issue can then be added to one of our [milestones](https://github.com/az-digital/az_quickstart/milestones) to plan work for a future release.
 [More about milestones in GitHub](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones).